JTech-Labs/TheTinyMarmaladeGame/README.md

 This is a small project made for [`The Tiny Marmalade Company`](https://thetinymarmalade.com), as a love letter to all they do.
 It is a fun cosy yet sometimes overweling game inspired by the process of getting all of the compnay's delicious produce into those cute little jars.

 ## Technology
-There is a lot of technology used in this game and to make it.
-We try to use as much FOSS technology as possible.
+There is a lot of technology used to make this game.
+We try to use as much FOSS technology as possible, so other people can use the same technology we do to make their own wonderful projects.
 Here is a list of what we use:
  - [`Raylib`](https://github.com/raysan5/raylib): Main library for Graphics and Programing
  - `C`: The progaming language this was built with
  - [`Blender`](https://blender.org): The software used for all the 3D assets/animations.

 ## Building
-For building refer to [`BUILDING.md`](https://github.com/JTech-Labs/TheTinyMarmaladeGame/blob/master/BUILDING.md)
+For building the project refer to [`BUILDING.md`](https://github.com/JTech-Labs/TheTinyMarmaladeGame/blob/master/BUILDING.md).

 ## Licensing
 This game is made out of several components, each with their own licences, please refer to the list below: